jschauma/altright-ftfy/README.md

 as "chief strategist and senior counselor to the president".

-Not everybody understand what "_alt-right_" means, however.
+Not everybody understands what "_alt-right_" means, however.
 To quote from [Wikipedia](https://en.wikipedia.org/wiki/Alt-right),
 it: